RolandYambao/Oversight/README.md

 Game Loop:
 1. There is one player versus a computer, the player is the watchtower and the computer is the troublemaker.
 2. The computer will randomly select a number between 1 to 15, each number represents a tile where the troublemaker is hiding in.
-3. The Watchtower is given an intellignece hint as to the location of the troublemaker.
+3. The Watchtower is given orders to fire three shots at any space in hope sof hitting the troublemaker.
-4. The Watchtower guesses where the troublemaker is hiding, if he is found, the Watchtower wins, if he is not found, the Watchtower has two more chances.
+4. After three shots, intel is given to the Watchtower telling what directional area the troublemaker is not located in.
-6. If the Watchtower runs out of chances before finding the troublemaker, then the troublemaker wins.
+6. After two shots, the Watchtower has one shot left, with one piece of intel stating which directional region the troublemaker is in.
+7. If the Watchtower hits the troublemaker, it wins, if it misses, it loses.